newatoms/beta/_private/customers/stby/posts-and-research/partner-interview/what-does-your-partner-do.md

 Marie is very organised.
 She has lists of everything, luckily there are no coloured post-its yet to write it on.
 You can safely assume that our holidays are well planned!

-From a user-research perspective she has this thing that when she's on the train, stranger tell their live stories to her very easily.
+From a user-research perspective she has this thing that when she's on the train, strangers tell their live stories to her very easily.
 All kinds of drama, I mean incurable illnesses, really personal stuff.
 That's why I think she's good in what she does.